Mario Gavranović

-Mario Gavranović ([mâːrio ɡaʋrǎːnoʋitɕ]; born 24 November 1989) is a Swiss professional footballer who plays as a forward for Süper Lig club Kayserispor and the Switzerland national team.
+Mario Gavranović ([mâːrio ɡaʋrǎːnoʋitɕ]; born 24 November 1989) is a Swiss former professional footballer who played as a forward.

 Club career

 Early career

 Gavranović began his career with AS Vezia, before he was scouted by Team Ticino U18, the youth academy of FC Lugano.
 In the 2006–07 season, he played his first professional games in the Swiss Challenge League for FC Lugano.
 In his second season he scored eight goals in 21 games.
 In the summer of 2008 he signed for Yverdon-Sport and scored another eight goals in only 20 games.
 For the 2008–09 season, he moved to Neuchâtel Xamax.

 Schalke

 After a successful start at Neuchâtel Xamax having scored eight goals in 17 games, Gavranović left his team to sign for Schalke 04 on 1 February 2010.
 He scored a vital goal for Schalke 04 in the Round of 16 in the Champions League against Valencia, which led his team to a 4–2 victory and a place in the quarter-finals.
 Gavranović joined fellow Bundesliga side Mainz on a season-long loan deal on 31 August 2011.
 Mainz reportedly paid €200,000 to secure his services and the loan included a deal for a permanent transfer worth €1.5 million.